NEWS, AWARDS, RECOGNITION (1999-2025)

 2025: Ongoing Innovation and Recognition

-Indovina continues to push creative boundaries through House of Indovina—her platform for visual and philosophical experiments at the intersection of AI, storytelling, and the beautiful flaws of being human.
-With over two decades of award-winning work behind her, she remains a driving force in the evolution of design, art, and technology.
+In the age of intelligent tools, I’ve continued to push creative boundaries through my exploratory channel House of Indovina—a platform for visual and philosophical experiments at the intersection of AI, storytelling, and the beautiful flaws of being human.
+With two decades of work behind me, I’m still chasing what’s next—and trying to leave something meaningful behind while I do.

 2025: ADVISORY COMMITTEE, Art Directors Club, NYC